ICAEW.com works better with JavaScript enabled.

 Testimonials

-The virtual nature of the conference made it good value for money and time efficient whilst enabling a good update on current topics.
+The virtual nature of the conference made it good value for money and time efficient whilst enabling a good update on current topics

-Previous attendee ICAEW's Restructuring & Insolvency Conference 2023
+ICAEW Restructuring & Insolvency Conference 2023 delegate

 Great range of issues covered with excellent insight on topical matters.
 Well worth attending.

-Previous attendee ICAEW's Restructuring & Insolvency Conference 2023
+ICAEW Restructuring & Insolvency Conference 2023 delegate

 Meet our partners